 You could use more descriptive language that refers to size, shape, number, texture and/or colour.

-You could use some literary techniques, like similes or metaphors.
+You could use some literary You have used some literary techniques, like similes or techniques to make your metaphors.

 You could use more specific vocabulary or words that are relevant to the subject.